-The instance code (in instance.c) provides a simple two-way ranging RTLS demonstration application.
-This instance code sits where the MAC would normally reside.
+The instance code (in src\application\instance\\.c) provides a two-way ranging RTLS demonstration application.
+This instance code sits where the MAC and application would normally reside.
 For expediency in developing the ranging RTLS demonstration to showcase ranging and performance of the DW1000, the ranging RTLS demo application was implemented directly on top of the DW1000 driver API.

-The two-way ranging RTLS demo application is implemented by the state machine in function testapprun(), called from function instance_run(), which is the main entry point for running the instance code.
 The instance runs in different modes (Tag or Anchor) depending on the role configuration set at the application layer.
 The Tag and Anchor modes operate as a pair to provide the two-way ranging demo functionality between two units.
+The two-way ranging RTLS demo application is implemented by the companion state machines in functions tag\app\run() and anch\app\run(), called from function tag\run() and anch\run(), which is the main entry point for running the instance code.
 In TREK single tag ranges up to 4 anchors and then a separate DecaRangeRTLS PC application can then use the ranges to calculate tag's location relative to anchors' and display on the GUI.